Dr Amer Sheikh | Private GP

 The reason for life-long treatment is to reduce your risk of the complications of high blood pressure.
 These include heart attack, stroke, kidney damage and worsening of your eye sight.
 So it is really important to have your blood pressure controlled to avoid premature death and disability.

-The aim of treatment is to achieve a blood pressure of 140/90 or better.
-For people aged 80 or more the target is slightly higher at 150/90.
+The aim of treatment is to achieve a clinic blood pressure of 140/90, or a home blood pressure of 135/85 or better.
+For people aged 80 or more the targets are slightly higher at 150/90 and 145/85 respectively.

 Any blood pressure reading of 180/120 or more is potentially dangerous and you should seek urgent medical attention.